-- review and approve the Company's Enterprise Risk Management Framework, and monitor management's effective implementation of this framework, - review the output of the Stress Test and Scenario Testing Framework, and provide input on scenario design and selection, - review and approve annually the Company's Risk Management Strategy and Reinsurance Management Strategy documents, - review and approve any changes to the Company's Strategic Solvency Target and Risk Limits, - review and approve the Company's annual Own Risk and Solvency Assessment ("ORSA") policy and ORSA report, - before a decision to proceed is taken by the Board, review the inherent risks associated with any proposed strategic transactions, focusing in particular on risk aspects and implications on the Company's Strategic Solvency Target and Risk Limits, - to review and recommend for approval to the Board, the Company's three-year business plan, focusing in particular on risk aspects and implications for the Company's Strategic Solvency Target and Risk Limits; and - meet on a regular basis with the Chief Risk Officer in a separate executive session.
+- review and approve the Company's Enterprise Risk Management Framework, and monitor management's effective implementation of this framework, - review and approve annually, the Company's Risk Management Strategy Framework, overseeing the integrity and effectiveness, - review the output of the Stress Test and Scenario Testing Framework, and provide input on scenario design and selection, - review and approve annually the Company's Risk Management Strategy and Reinsurance Management Strategy documents, - review and approve any changes to the Company's Strategic Solvency Target and Risk Limits, - review and approve the Company's annual Own Risk and Solvency Assessment ("ORSA") policy and the Company's ORSA Report, - review the Company's assessment of emerging risks that could have significant impact on the Company, - review the operational risk register and any applicable risk events reported in the quarter, - before a decision to proceed is taken by the Board, review the inherent risks associated with any proposed strategic transactions, focusing in particular on risk aspects and implications on the Company's Strategic Solvency Target and Company Risk Limits, - meet on a regular basis with the Chief Risk Officer in a separate executive session, - to review and recommend for approval to the Board, the Company's three-year business plan, focusing in particular on risk aspects and implications for the Company's Strategic Solvency Target and Company Risk Limits.

 The Risk Committee shall consist of no fewer than three directors, as determined by the Board of Directors.
-The Committee shall include a chairman who shall be a non-executive director.
+The Committee shall include a Chair who shall be a non-executive director.